Git Submodule | Tracking sub-repos within your Git repo

 git submodule init command:

 $ git submodule init

-With this command, you are adding all relevant entries to the git configuration file, so you can then run git submodule update as needed to retrieve the contents of the submodules.
-In other words, it’s copying the submodule information from the git modules file (.gitmodules) to the git configuration file (.git/config).
+With this command, you are adding all relevant entries to the git configuration file, so you can then run update git submodule as needed to retrieve the contents of the submodules.
+In other words, it’s tracking and copying the submodule information from the git modules file (.gitmodules) to the git configuration file (.git/config).

 If you need to make changes to the submodule’s code, you can do this as if the submodule is a standalone repository.
 Then you can push these changes using the normal git workflow.

 To update the submodule pointer to a different commit, start by

 git checkout to point to the intended commit or branch: